Putting Down Roots – History of Bragg Creek

 Coal, Oil & Gas

 Dr. George Ings prospected this area in the 1890s.
 He mined a thousand tons of coal at the base of Moose Mountain along Canyon Creek near the ice cave.
 The “Mowbray-Berkeley” oil well was drilled on the banks of the Elbow River in the provincial park during 1913.
 The well operated for three years, powered by coal from Ings’ mine.
 WWI cut off the funding and it was closed.
 Another well, drilled in West Bragg Creek on the way to Jumping Pound, floundered under financial stress.
-Gas spewing from spring streams fuelled expectation that oil would be nearby, but none made it to market.
+Gas spewing from spring streams fueled expectation that oil would be nearby, but none made it to market.
 The Elbow Oil Company tried again in 1928 near the junction of highways 66 and 758.
 During the 30s Herron Petroleum drilled a well near the Elbow Ranger Station and Moose Dome Oils sunk two wells in 1927 and 1935, several miles up Canyon Creek inside the Forestry Reserve.
-Both developments were fuelled by their own natural gas.
+Both developments were fueled by their own natural gas.
 More wells were drilled over the years, but it was not until Shell built a pumping station on Moose Mountain in 1985 that gas was pumped out to Esso’s Quirk Creek gas plant (purchased by Pengrowth Energy in 2012).

 Work & War Camps